asjchen/insecure_bank_demo/README.md

 Get Started
 -----------

+As a prerequisite, make sure you have web.py (version 0.3) and SQLite capabilities.
 Begin by creating the database of user accounts:

 sqlite3 BankAccount.db < create_accounts.sql